DBO-DKFZ/wsi_preprocessing-crc/README.md

 The main script to run is `tile_generator.py`.
 We provide configs in the `configs/` folder which generate tables of patch locations with the corresponding pixel sizes.
 The tables are then stored as `.csv` files for each slide in the configured `output_path`.
 By default multiprocessing is enabled, such that multiple slides can be processed simultaneously.

-The tiling of TCGA slides with `patch_size=256` can be started as follows:
+As example the tiling of TCGA slides with `patch_size=256` can be started as follows:
 ```bash
 python tile_generator.py --config configs/tcga-crc_256.json
 ```